TheGingeraffe/bash_template/README.md

 The following steps outline what's typically involved to help you get started:

-1. Choose between using either:
-    1. `template.sh` (fully self-contained)
-    2. `script.sh` with `source.sh` (source in most functions)
-2. Depending on your choice open `template.sh` or `script.sh` for editing
+1. Open`script.sh` for editing
-3. Update the `script_usage()` function with additional usage guidance
+2. Update the `script_usage()` function with additional usage guidance
-4. Update the `parse_params()` function with additional script parameters
+3. Update the `parse_params()` function with additional script parameters
-5. Add additional functions to implement the desired functionality
+4. Add additional functions to implement the desired functionality
-6. Update the `main()` function to call your additional functions
+5. Update the `main()` function to call your added functions

 ### Adding a `hostname` parameter